Blevene/bandjacks/OPEN_SOURCE_READINESS.md

 - ✅ No actual secrets found in current codebase

 ### Git History Security
-- ✅ Scanned 93 commits in git history
+- ✅ Scanned 95 commits in git history
 - ✅ No actual API keys or secrets found
 - ✅ No .env files committed
-- ⚠️ Default passwords found in history (need cleanup)
+- ✅ Default passwords removed from history (cleanup complete)

 ### Documentation
 - ✅ README.md updated with password requirements